puniverse/capsule/README.md

 If any of these three properties is set, a security manager will be in effect when the application runs.
 If the `Security-Manager` attribute is not set, the default security manager will be used.

-### Custom Capsules
+### Caplets

-You can customize many of the capsule's inner workings by creating a *custom capsule*.
-A custom capsule is a subclass of `Capsule` that overrides some of its overridable methods.
-To use your custom capsule, include its class in the root of the capsule JAR, and simply indicate it is the JAR's main class in the mainfest, like so:
+You can customize many of the capsule's inner workings by creating a Caplet -- *custom capsule*.
+A caplet is a subclass of `Capsule` that overrides some of its overridable methods.

-    Main-Class: MyCustomCapsule
+To apply the caplets to the capsule you list them, in the order they're to be applied, in the `Caplets` manifest attribute.
+You can either embed a caplet in your capsule, in which case list its class name in the `Caplet` attribute, or declare it as an external Maven dependency and list it's artifact coordinates.

 Please consult Capsule's [Javadoc](http://puniverse.github.io/capsule/capsule/javadoc/Capsule.html) for specific documentation on custom capsules.

+### Empty Capsules and Capsule Wrapping

+A capsule that contains no application (i.e., it's manifest has no `Application-Class`, `Application`, `Application-Name` etc.) is known as an *empty capsule*.
+Most caplets and, in fact, the Capsule project itself, are shipped as binaries which are essentially empty capsules.
+While you cannot run an empty capsule on its own, empty capsules can serve -- unmodified -- as *capsule wrappers* that wrap other capsules, or even un-capsuled applications.

+Suppose `capsule.jar` is an empty capsule.
+We can use it to launch an application stored in a Maven repository like so:

+    java -jar capsule.jar com.acme:coolapp

+Or, if the application is stored in a local JAR:

+    java -jar capsule.jar coolapp.jar

+In both cases, the only requirement from `coolapp` is that it has a main class declared in its manifest.

+If coolapp is a capsule rather than a simple application, then our empty capsule will be used as a caplet which will be applied to the wrapped capsule.

 ### "Really Executable" Capsules